Sowmya74/DNSC_6330_Responsible_Machine_Learning/README.md

 **File:** [`Individual_Assignment_2.ipynb`](./Individual_Assignment_2.ipynb)

 ### Purpose
-The purpose of this assignment is to explain and audit the COMPAS replacement model developed in Assignment 1 using model explanation methods introduced in Lecture 02.
+The purpose of this assignment is to explain and audit the COMPAS replacement model developed in Assignment 1 using model explanation methods.

 ### Python Libraries Used
 - `pandas`